Top Python Frameworks for Web Development in 2025

 – Session and Cookie support

-Starlette is excellent for building high-performance asynchronous web services.
-It’s a great choice for developers who want low-level control and high performance without the overhead of a full-featured framework.
+Starlette is perfect for creating efficient asynchronous web services.
+It’s well-suited for developers who need low-level control and better performance but don’t want the trouble of a full-powered framework.

 Masonite is a modern and developer-centric Python web framework that aims to make web development as enjoyable and productive as possible.